 Q: I don’t live near Waco, or even in Texas.
 Can I apply?

-Q: I am interested in an associate (Lecturer) position.
+Q: I am interested in an associated (Lecturer) position.
 What does this position entail?

 Q: What if I have never taught before?